-Based on the average exchange rate for 2019, the Swedish krona depreciated by -12.1% against the US dollar since 2015 and dropped by -8.8% from 2018 to 2019.
-Sweden’s weaker local currency makes its imports paid for in stronger US dollars relatively more expensive when converted starting from the Swedish krona.
+Based on the average exchange rate for 2020, the Swedish krona depreciated by -7.6% against the US dollar since 2016 but strengthened by 2.6% from 2019 to 2020.
+Sweden’s stronger local currency since 2019 made its imports paid for in weaker US dollars relatively less expensive when converted starting from the Swedish krona.

-From a continental perspective, 82.1% of Sweden’s total imports by value were purchased from fellow European countries.
+From a continental perspective, 83% of Sweden’s total imports by value were purchased from fellow European countries.
 Asian trade partners supplied 12.1% of imports bought by Sweden.
-Smaller percentages came from North America (3.3%), Africa (1.1%), Latin America (0.8%) excluding Mexico but including the Caribbean, then Oceania (0.3%) led by Australia.
+Smaller percentages came from North America (3.2%), Latin America (0.63%) excluding Mexico but including the Caribbean, Africa (0.62%) then Oceania (0.2%) led by Australia.

 Sweden’s Top 10 Imports

-Three of Sweden’s top import categories increased in cost from 2018 to 2019 namely optical, technical and medical apparatus (up 7.9%), pharmaceuticals (up 6.8%) and plastics including items made from plastic (up 0.3%).
+Three of Sweden’s top import categories posted double-digit cost increases from 2019 to 2020 namely pharmaceuticals (up 12.5%), optical, technical and medical apparatus (up 12.1%) then furniture, bedding, lighting, signs and prefabricated buildings (up 10.9%).

 Please note that the results listed above are at the 2-digit Harmonized Tariff System code level.
 Information presented under other virtual folder tabs is at the more granular 4-digit level.

-Among these import subcategories, Swedish purchases of centrifuges, filters and purifiers (up 2.3%), miscellaneous machinery (up 0.8%) then taps, valves and similar appliances (up 0.6%) grew from 2018 to 2019.
+Among these import subcategories, Swedish purchases of computers including optical readers (up 11.6%), centrifuges, filters and purifiers (up 8.4%) then refrigerators and freezers (up 6.3%) grew from 2019 to 2020.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of imported machinery among Swedish businesses and consumers.

-Among these import subcategories, Swedish purchases of electric storage batteries (up 35.4%), microphones, headphones and amplifiers (up 4.5%) then integrated circuits or microassemblies (up 2.3%) grew at the fastest pace from 2018 to 2019.
+Among these import subcategories, Swedish purchases of TV receivers, monitors and projectors (up 12.4%), electric water heaters and hair dryers (up 11%) then microphones, headphones and amplifiers (up 10.5%) grew at the fastest pace from 2019 to 2020.